fraleo/OMTPlan/README.md

 ## Citing OMTPlan

-If you ever decide to use OMTPlan for your experiments, please cite
+If you decide to use OMTPlan for your experiments, please cite

-"Optimal Planning Modulo Theories", Some authors, Some Conf, Sometime
+"Optimal Planning Modulo Theories", Leofante, Giunchiglia, Abraham, Tacchella, (currently under submission)